 Versatile tenor Julius Ahn delights audiences around the world with his unique interpretations.
 Of his signature role, Goro in Madama Butterfly, critics hail “As the marriage broker Goro, tenor Julius Ahn was in his element, delivering the wickedness of his character with gusto.”
-Mr. Ahn recently performed the role in his début at San Francisco Opera, Canadian Opera Company, Palm Beach Opera, and at the Royal Albert Hall in London.
-This season, Ahn will sing Monastatos in Die Zauberflöte at Hawaii Opera Theatre and Michigan Opera Theatre, reprise the role of Goro in Madama Butterfly for Vancouver Opera, and return to The Metropolitan Opera for their productions of Turandot and Die Fliedermaus.
+Mr. Ahn recently performed the role in his début at San Francisco Opera as well as with Canadian Opera Company, Palm Beach Opera, Vancouver Opera, Michigan Opera Theatre, and at the Royal Albert Hall in London.
+This season, Ahn will perform Bardolfo in Falstaff with Omaha Opera and reprise the role of Pang in Turandot, another signature role, with San Francisco Opera, Vancouver Opera, and Tulsa Opera.

 Ahn was cast in the lead role of Guang in Stuck Elevator by Byron Au Yong and Aaron Jafferis with the Sundance Institute Theatre Lab 2011 at The Banff Centre, as well as with the Sundance Institute Theatre Lab 2012 at White Oak.
 He performed the role in the world première with the American Conservatory Theatre in San Francisco, which earned him an Award for Outstanding Achievement in Theatre (Principal Actor in a Musical) from the San Francisco Bay Area Theatre Critics Circle.
-He later reprised the role with The Arts and Ideas Festival in New Haven, Connecticut, and will do so again this season with New York Theatre Workshop.
+He later reprised the role with The Arts and Ideas Festival in New Haven, Connecticut, and did so again with New York Theatre Workshop.

-Ahn’s recent engagements also include Basilio and Curzio in Mozart’s Le nozze di Figaro with Lyric Opera Baltimore; Sellem in Stravinsky’s The Rake’s Progress with Princeton Festival; Bégearss in Corigliano’s The Ghosts of Versailles with Aspen Opera Theater Center; and Demo in Cavalli’s Giasone with Chicago Opera Theater.
+Previously he portrayed Sellem in Stravinsky’s The Rake’s Progress with Princeton Festival; Bégearss in Corigliano’s The Ghosts of Versailles with Aspen Opera Theater Center; and Demo in Cavalli’s Giasone with Chicago Opera Theater.
 He was also seen as Conrado in a workshop performance of Long Season by Chay Yew and Fabian Obispo, as part of Huntington Theatre Company’s Breaking Ground Festival.